 The hype didn’t last long; low views combined with the extra effort it required led many creators and brands to abandon ship.
 Thanks to Stories, businesses have had plenty of time to get familiar with vertical video.
 But there’s a big difference between creating a 15-second vertical story and creating a highly-produced 20-minute video.
 This partly explains why IGTV’s numbers have been so low.
 Long-form video content is still new territory for most people.

-It’s a steep learning curve that takes dedicated resources and time to master.
 Not everyone is willing to take a leap of faith and spend hours creating unique content for IGTV, especially given the channel’s weak viewership.
 When we break it down, it’s about effort versus reward.
-Does it really make sense to spend hours shooting and editing a video that (probably) won’t perform well to one channel?
+Is it worth it?

 What does this mean for your business?